Back to Market Notes

 Scope

 This morning's observations are based on a continuation of the same structural scans used at Friday's close, supplemented by pre-market futures context, intraday structure, and relative price positioning across multiple timeframes.
 The scans focus on: • relative implied volatility behavior, • price quietness versus time, • compression and mean-reversion geometry, • and cross-instrument recurrence, using only publicly available market data.
-No forecasts or conclusions are drawn.
+No forecasts, trade recommendations, or directional conclusions are drawn.

 What Changed